R358/pivgit/README.md

 ## Motivation

-We use gitflow at work and we create essentially a branch per ticket and given that branch descriptions were not remotely persisted by git we needed a way to make more meaning out of our branch names without them becomming excessivly long.
+We use gitflow at work and we create essentially a branch per ticket and given that branch descriptions were not remotely persisted by git we needed a way to make more meaning out of our branch names without them becoming excessively long.

 So we started using the following convention: piv-####### where # was the story id from PivotelTracker.